ultype/sirius-simulation/README.md

 ```
     ./S_main_<platform>.exe RUN_test/golden/golden-<date>.py
 ```
-The input file will have data prefix, only the latest is guarantee to execute.
+The input file will have date prefix, only the latest is guarantee to execute.

 Result will be stored in RUN_test/golden Directory